Language: EN

 console.log(MESSAGE); // Error: MESSAGE is not defined

 Additionally, they are also subject to the TDZ (Temporal Dead Zone).
-This means that they cannot be accessed before their declaration in the code.
+This means they cannot be accessed before their declaration in the code.

 console.log(GREETING); // Error: Cannot access 'GREETING' before initialization